blorente/beyond-the-loop/_drafts/2020-08-09-code-review-checklist.md

 ---
 layout: post
-title: "My Code Review Checklist"
+title: "Fearless Code Reviews"
 subtitle: "A systematic approach to make Code Review less overwhelming"
 date: "2020-08-07"
 url: code-review-checklist.html
 tags: [Programming Fundamentals, Code Review]
-call_to_action: ["I'm planning on making this into a nice infographic.", "Subscribe to get notified when that happens."]
+call_to_action: ["I'm planning on making this checklist into a nice infographic.", "Subscribe to get notified when that happens!"]
 ---

 Code Review is a fundamental skill for engineers.

 Being able to read a set of changes and derive useful insights and constructive feedback will make you invaluable as a colleague.
 Plus, it will result in better code!

 However, it can be very intimidating at first.
-It's normal to see your first 100 line change Pull Request, and not even know where to begin.
+It's normal to see your first Pull Request and not even know where to begin.

-I know I had this problem when I first started, and so I did what's always worked for me:
+I had this problem when I first started, and so I did what's always worked for me:

-I asked my senior colleagues for their thought process.
+**I asked my senior colleagues about their thought process**.
 How do _they_ approach code review?
 What do they look for?
+What questions do they ask?

-Taking all those answers into account, I commpiled my own checklist.
+Taking all those answers into account, I compiled my own checklist.
 A series of questions I can use to guide my thoughts during a review.

 Having a defined, repeatable process helps me break down the process of reviewing into smaller chunks, making it a lot less overwhelming.